automorph-org/automorph/README.md

 client.call[String]("hello")("some" -> "world", "n" -> 1)
 ```

-*Note*: Mundane parts of the code are omitted and can be found in the [Quickstart](https://automorph.org/docs/Quickstart) example.
+*Note*: Mundane parts of the code are omitted and can be found in the full [example](https://automorph.org/docs/Quickstart).

 ---